Revisiting Matrix Sketching in Linear Bandits: Achieving Sublinear Regret via Dyadic Block Sketching: Use of Large Language Models (LLMs)

 Algorithm \ref{alg1} presents the pseudo-code of Dyadic Block Sketching.
-When a new row \(\bm{x}_t\) is received, we first verify the maintenance of Invariant~\ref{Invariant:2} (see Line~\ref{code:invar 2}).
-If the block count reaches its upper limit, the error from the streaming sketch becomes intolerable, necessitating the full preservation of the streaming rows' information.
-Therefore, we execute a complete rank-1 update on the sketch matrix.
+Upon receiving a new row $\bm{x}_t$, we first verify that Invariant~\ref{Invariant:2} holds.
+If the number of blocks reaches its upper limit, any error introduced by a matrix sketch becomes intolerable, requiring the full preservation of the information.
+Concretely, we employ complete rank-1 modifications to update the sketch.

-\SetAlgoNlRelativeSize{0} In Lines \ref{code: invar 2.1} – \ref{code: invar 2.2}, we control the errors to ensure the maintenance of Invariant~\ref{Invariant:3}.
-If the size of the active block exceeds the specified limit, we store the current block's information and create a new block with double the previous length to prevent further errors.

-In Lines \ref{code: update1} – \ref{code: update2}, we update the active block's information with \(\bm{x}_t\).
-During this process, we can query the sketch matrices \(\bm{S}_B\) and \(\bm{M}_B\) in the active block (details in Appendix~\ref{sec: FD and RFD}).
-Additionally, the shrinkage of the deterministic sketch provides us with the block's current rank if the sketch size exceeds the block's rank.
-We use the variable $rank$ to track this value.
-If the shrinking value is non-zero, we set $rank$ to $\bm{\mathcal{B}}[B].{length}$; otherwise, we assign $rank$ to the block's rank.

-In Lines \ref{code: update3} – \ref{code: update4}, we query the sketch of the entire stream.
-To retrieve the sketch matrix \(\bm{S}^{(t)}\) and $\bm{M}^{(t)}$, we combine them with the previous matrices as follows

-Since the inactive blocks remain fixed, we can store the combined result of the sketch matrix in the inactive blocks.
-In practice, we can avoid the looped calculation of \eqref{eq: combination} and perform the combination only with the active block.